-Тар Simply tap your finger once on the touch screen to activate an item, such as an app.
-Press and hold Press your finger down and leave it there for a few seconds.
+• C & M Тар Simply tap your finger on the touch screen to act on items on the screen.
+(Similar to left-click) C. M. Press and hold Press your finger down and leave it there for a few seconds.
 This shows information to help you learn more about an item or opens a menu specific to what you are doing.
-Pinch or stretch Touch the screen or an item with two or more fingers, and then move the fingers toward each other (pinch) or away from each other (stretch).
+(Similar to right- click) Sut Pinch or stretch Touch the screen or an item with two or more fingers, and then move the fingers toward each other (pinch) or away from each other (stretch).
 This visually zooms in or out.
-Rotate Put two or more fingers on an item and then turn your hand to rotate things in the direction you turn your hand.
+Sul Rotate Put two or more fingers on an item and then turn your hand to rotate things in the direction you turn your hand.
 Only some items can be rotated.
-Slide Drag your finger on the touch screen to move through what is on the screen.
+2 Ari Slide Drag your finger on the touch screen to move through what is on the screen.